 - Other actions that demonstrate you weren’t running your business separately from your personal affairs.

-Corporations and LLCs still have benefits, but they may not give you full protection from liability.
+Corporations and Limited Liability Companies still have benefits, but they may not give you full protection from liability.
 Full protection may require you to take additional steps like purchasing insurance.
 In some cases, you may have no liability risks that a corporation or LLC would protect you from.

-Since laws vary by state and the protection you need varies based on your specific situation, ask a business attorney in your area what protection forming a corporation or LLC will give you.
+Since laws vary by state and the protection you need varies based on your specific situation, ask an attorney at a business law firm in your area how an LLC protects you under your local laws.
 In addition, ask an insurance agent about what kind of coverage will help you.